 - Caches common commands that client applications query (RA/Dec/Alt/Az/Pier Side/Sidereal Time/Time) so serial port traffic does not become excessive when many clients are connected simultaneously.

 - Provides a Meridian delay feature like PulseGuide and the Astro-Physics keypad have.

-- Provides custom RA/Dec tracking rates for both GTOCP2 and GTOCP3 mounts.
+- Provides custom RA/Dec tracking rates for both GTOCP3 and later mounts.